emilk/egui/CONTRIBUTING.md

 Browse through [`ARCHITECTURE.md`](https://github.com/emilk/egui/blob/master/ARCHITECTURE.md) to get a sense of how all pieces connects.

+You can test your code locally by running `./sh/check.sh`.

 When you have something that works, open a draft PR.
 You may get some helpful feedback early!
 When you feel the PR is ready to go, do a self-review of the code, and then open it for review.